CMPS2200-Fall2021/recitation-01-JaredStrober/README.md

     3. Write at least two additional test cases in `test_binary_search` and confirm they pass.

 - [ ]
     4. Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

-For linear_search and binary_search the worst case input is if the value of key is not in the array.
-This is because it would need to search through the entire array before not finding the element and returning -1.
+       For linear search and binary search, the worst case input is if the value of array is not in the array.
+       It would have to search the entire array before returning -1.

-If the key is in the array, then the worst case for linear_search would be if the key was stored at the very end of the array.
-If the key is in the array for binary_search, then the worst case input would be if the key is stored in the middle of one of the two bisects.
+       If the key is in the array, the worst case for linear search is if the key is at the very end of the array.
+       The worst case for binary search would be if the key is either the first or last element in the array.

 - [ ]
     5. Describe the best case input value of `key` for `linear_search`? for `binary_search`?

-Best case input value for linear_search is if the value is at the 0th index.
-For binary_search it would be at the midpoint.
+ For linear search, the best case is if the key is the first element of the array.
+For binary search, it is if the key is the midpoint.

 - [ ]
     6. Complete the `time_search` function to compute the running time of a search function.
 Note that this is an